natebirkholz/Artmospherez/README.md

 5. Reduced refresh timeout, including geocoding.
 (User feedback that it could get hung up in geocoding phase.)
 6. Provided user-facing feedback while downloading.
 (User feedback that it seemed to hang.)
 7. New images for Rainy, Sunny, and Cloudy days (most common weather types).

+V1.1.1 currently in development and nearing readiness for submission:
+1. Displays current weather as "Clear" instead of "Sunny" at night.
+2. Restructured code to be less repetitive, use more advanced Swift language features.
+3. "Default" weather location moved to Utqiaġvik (Barrow), Alaska, in case of users not approving location services.
+4. Selection of weather images now made for entiree table view instead of per section, prefenting two days in a row with the same image.

 Demonstrated skills:
 1. JSONSerialization